Blessed are those…who walk in the light of your presence, O Lord.

 “There is blessed and unblessed money,” Casper replied.
 He said that God would not be glorified in the ruined reputation of another Christian.
 A few days later, another customer bought the most expensive watch in the ten Boom shop, providing funds for not only the bills, but also two years of watch-making training for Corrie in Switzerland.

 No amount of riches is worth the price of bringing dishonor to the name of God.
-Scripture says, “Better a little with the fear of the Lord than great wealth with turmoil”
+Scripture says, “Better a little with the fear of the Lord than great wealth with turmoil” (Proverbs 15:16).
+Let’s be sure that our financial gains can be counted as “blessed.”

 Before you say good night…